nod3zer0/subfit/README.md

 - `archive_command` - command for creating archive (leave blank if you dont want to create archive) (short command line argument: `-a`)
 - `url` - url of the submission page in Studis (image bellow) (short command line argument: `-u`) ![submit_page](./docs/img/submit_page.png)
 - `check` - verifies uploaded file by downloading it from Studis and comparing hashes with the original file (short command line argument: `-c`)
-  - `check_folder` - destination path for downloaded files from studis (folders will be created, files will be overwritten!)
+  - `check_folder` - destination path for downloaded files from studis (folders will be created, and files will be overwritten!)
 - `login_type` - used method for obtaining user credentials during submission (short command line argument: `-l`).
 Applicable values are:
-  - **browser_cookies** - get cookie from browser (optional: needs package `browser-cookie3`)
+  - **browser_cookies** - get the cookie from the browser (optional: needs package `browser-cookie3`)
   - **login_file** - use login file (path specified in `login_file`)
   - **prompt** - prompt for username and password
-- `browser` - for login with browser cookies fill in browser.
+- `browser` - for login with browser cookies fill in the browser.
 Applicable only with *browser_cookies* as a value for login type.
 - `login_file` - destination path for yaml login file storing user credentials to Studis.
 Applicable only with *login_file* as a value for login type.

 ## Example login.yml file